 - Use office data to make smarter decisions: A dedicated tool provides powerful insights into how your space is being used.
 Leverage this data to optimize your office layout, justify real estate costs, and build a workplace strategy based on facts, not guesswork.

-Why Your Desk Booking Spreadsheet Isn't Working
+Why It's Time to Ditch Your Desk Booking Spreadsheet

 If you’re using a spreadsheet to manage your office desks, I get it.
 It probably started as a simple, free solution when your team first went hybrid.
 But as your company grows, that once-simple spreadsheet can quickly turn into a source of daily frustration.
 What began as a quick fix often creates more problems than it solves, from scheduling mix-ups to security concerns.